 Increasing robotization in the factory

 Automation has moved into modern life little by little and we all know it.
 It's the automatic cash register at the supermarket, it's the robot mower in the neighbor's garden or the lights that come on when you enter a room.
 In business, robotization rhymes with productivity and economy.
-In France, it is the automobile industry which is the most automated: 148 robots for 1000 employees on average.
-This advanced technology is excellent news in the factory because robots do the job more dangerous, thus increasing the level of worker safety.
-The labor market is also changing, but not necessarily in a negative way.
-Since robots handle some intermediate tasks, there is a greater demand for specialized employees who have the opportunity to work in their chosen field.
+In France, it is the automobile industry which is the most automated: 148 robots per 1000 employees on average.
+This advanced technology is great news in the factory as the robots do the more dangerous work, thus increasing the level of worker safety.
+The labor market is also changing, but not necessarily negatively.
+Since robots take care of some intermediate tasks, there is a greater demand for specialized employees who have the opportunity to work in their chosen field.

 Each robot or automaton operates using an automatic control system that varies according to the task it has to perform.
 In short, it is a machine equipped with sensors, a control system and actuators.
 Take the example of a robot vacuum to understand this small-scale operation.
 The process that takes place is first of all a recognition of the environment and the obstacles that it generates, then this information is transmitted to the control system which in turn relays the information to the actuators to correctly react to the detected obstacles.
 The more sophisticated the controller, the more these systems will be so.
 For drones or large industrial automata for example, some also have a way to communicate with humans to report information and allow it to intervene.
 This is called a human-machine interface that is often in the form of a touch screen (often) like this one.
 RS Components, used in factories in particular.